movementkitchen/website/src/pages/about/index.md

 title: About
 ---

+### About movement coaching?

+Movement coaching aims to help you overcome injuries and develop more sustainable movement patterns in your exercise routines and daily life - optimising for better biological performance and long-term health.

+We will try to identify movements that could be injuring you, look into your alignment (positioning of your body in use), assess your joint angles and muscle use strategies and test your motor control in different functional movements.

+A lot of our work focuses on the nervous system and motor programming.
+You will learn how to isolate and control small movements, safely building towards more complex and more physically demanding movements.

+The aim of the exercises is not to challenge your abilities, but build new neural pathways - innervating underused areas of the body so they would gradually restore their function in your day-to-day life.
+The exercises are performed slowly and with as little effort as possible and ideally, integrated into your non-exercise time.
+Gradually, your body will adopt the new motor skills and they will become a part of your regular movement vocabulary.

 ### About Movement Kitchen

-Movement kitchen for me symbolises weaving movement into the everyday.
+The name Movement Kitchen for me symbolises weaving movement into the everyday.
 My studio really happens to be in our large open-plan kitchen.
 When I don't teach here our living space is still an ever‐changing obstacle course with balance boards, half domes and spiky balls lying around and me and the children playfully climbing over them as I'm trying to cook dinner.

 I aim to create the warm, homely, intimate atmosphere of the kitchen in my sessions too.
 I work a lot with biomechanics and science of movement but in a